ervinb/ervinb.github.io/_posts/2020-04-25-jenkins-checkout-specific-commit.md

 The first checkout, visible in the log, is defined in the Pipeline setup, and it's concerned with checking out the Jenkinsfile only and __only__ that.
 If you list the contents of the current directory before our own `checkout` call, you will find an empty directory.

-Actually, the second run where we used the previous commit from `master` worked because the respoitory was fully checked out in the initial job, when `commit_sha` wasn't defined and `checkout(scm)` ran.
+Actually, the second run where we used the previous commit from `master` worked because the repository was fully checked out in the initial job, when `commit_sha` wasn't defined and `checkout(scm)` ran.
 This made the state 'dirty' and the subsequent job knew about that commit.